AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 These assumptions no longer hold.

-New models are emerging - token-based systems, fluid teams, agent-driven execution - but they are often designed and deployed without the ability to test how they behave under real conditions.
+New models are emerging — token-based systems, fluid teams, agent-driven execution — but they are often designed and deployed without the ability to test how they behave under real conditions.

+---

+## Why Now

+- Hybrid human–agent teams are becoming real, not theoretical
+- Products can be built rapidly, but coordination and funding models lag behind
+- Existing structures (equity, hierarchy, institutional trust) do not adapt well to fluid systems

+This creates a growing gap between what can be built and how it is funded, coordinated, and trusted.

+A Decision Intelligence Layer helps bridge that gap.

 ---